Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 **Mins**: Brawl 2

 On Feats of Strength, such as breaking through walls or destroying scenery, add (Essence)x2 dice.
+The Exalt is even able to damage walls made of magical materials, though must roll to do so.

-Additionally, a Decisive Strikes against animate beings (such as Earth elementals and golems), add (Essence) dice to the Damage Roll.
+Additionally, a Decisive Strikes against animate beings (such as Earth elementals and golems), add (3) dice to the Damage Roll.

 ### Force-Delivering Blow